marshallm94/galvanize_notes/my_notes.md

 #### 1 Sample T-tests

-Used to test if the observed mean equals a hypothesized mean. **Assumes data are independant and normally distributed**.
+Used to test if the observed mean equals a hypothesized mean. **Assumes data are independent and normally distributed**.
 Determines if there is statistically significant evidence that the sample mean is different than the population mean, given the assumptions.

 	[1]: scipy.stats.ttest_1samp(a, popmean)